Measures of irrationality for hypersurfaces of large degree: Degree of Irrationality of Projective Hypersurfaces

 of degree $d-2$.
 There are a few other examples of a similar flavor, and it is established in \cite[Theorem 1.3]{BCD} that these are the only surfaces of degree $d \ge 5$ in $\PP^3$ for which $\irrdeg(X) = d-2$.
 In a similar way, if $X \subseteq \PP^{2k+1}$ contains two disjoint $k$-planes then $\irrdeg(X) \le d-2$, but apparently no examples are known of hypersurfaces of odd dimension $\ge 5$ for which equality fails in \eqref{UpperBound irrat hyps}.
 (See \cite[4.13, 4.14]{BCD}.) \end{example}

-Our goal in the rest of this section is to prove two results, which together will establish Theorem \ref{BCP.Conj.Thm.} from the Introduction. \begin{proposition} Let $X \subseteq \PP^{n+1}$ be a smooth hypersurface of degree $d \ge 2n +1$, and suppose that
+Our main goal is to establish Theorem \ref{BCP.Conj.Thm.} from the Introduction.
+We will work with the following \begin{setup} Denote by $X \subseteq \PP^{n+1}$ a smooth hypersurface of degree $d$, and suppose given a rational covering

-is a rational covering of degree $ \delta \le d-1$.
-If $f$ is not given by projection from a point of $X$, then there exists a $($possibly singular$)$ irreducible curve